phproberto/joomla-gulp/README.md

 This project only has 3 dependencies.
 You can install them from your project's root:

-`npm install browser-sync --save-dev`
-`npm install gulp-zip --save-dev`
+`npm install --save-dev browser-sync gulp-zip require-dir`
-`npm install require-dir --save-dev`

 ### <a name="install-gulp-plugins"></a>3.6.
 Install your favorite Gulp plugins